 Bottom line: Should you get a mid-sized dog?

-Mid-sized dog breeds are the best because they are neither fragile nor intimidating.
+Many argue that mid-sized dog breeds (30 lb dog or more) are the best because they are neither fragile nor intimidating.
 They are full of energy and love.

 They make great pets, so consider adding one to your family today.